 How to find Epsilon Lyrae.
 Epsilon Lyrae is wonderfully easy to find.
 It’s not as bright as Vega, the constellation Lyra’s brightest star.

 But Vega’s brightness, plus the distinctive shape of the constellation Lyra, can help you spot Epsilon Lyrae.

 With the eye, the gap between Vega and Epsilon Lyrae only amounts to the width of your little finger at an arm length away.
 As a fun bonus, you can see Vega and Epsilon Lyrae in a single binocular field.

-Science of a Double Double.
-Although Vega and Epsilon Lyrae look like they’re close together in space, they really aren’t.
-These stars only reside along the same line of sight.
-Astronomers have determined that Vega is some 25 light-years, whereas Epsilon is over six times farther, at about 160 light-years away.
+Science of the Double-Double star.
+Although Vega and Epsilon Lyrae appear close together in the sky, they really aren’t.
+They simply appear that way along our line of sight.
+Astronomers have determined that Vega is some 25 light-years away, whereas Epsilon Lyrae is over six times farther, at about 162 light-years.

 There are many multiple star systems in the sky, but Epsilon Lyrae is special because it’s so easy to find, and so satisfying to observe when it resolves as a double star through binoculars and as a pair of binary stars through a telescope.